Jesus and Mary Magdalene

+According to The Da Vinci Code, Jesus was married to Mary Magdalene and had children.
+Mary Magdalene and Jesus’ descendants were the “holy grail” that carries the blood of Christ.
+The Da Vinci Code is completely a fictional story which has no factual truths supporting it.
 This claim was promoted by a discovery of the fourth-century “Jesus’ wife papyrus.”
-In addition while a couple of the Gnostic gospels mention Jesus had a close relationship with Mary Magdalene, none of them specifically stated that Jesus was married.
+In addition, while a couple of the Gnostic gospels mention Jesus had a close relationship with Mary Magdalene, none of them specifically stated that Jesus was married.
 These books have all been proven to be forgeries invented to create a Gnostic view of Jesus.

-There’s also nothing whatsoever in the biblical material to suggest that Mary Magdalene was Jesus’ wife.
-If Jesus and Mary Magdalene had been married, then we should expect that he would have entrusted her into the care of the beloved disciple John at the cross, just as he did with his mother (John 19:27).
-The absence of this action is also another reason that suggests that Jesus and Mary Magdalene were not married.
+According to the Bible, Jesus was not married to Mary Magdalene.
+There’s nothing whatsoever in the gospels that shows that Mary Magdalene was Jesus’ wife.
+If Jesus and Mary Magdalene had been married, then we should expect that He would have entrusted her into the care of the beloved disciple John at the cross, just as he did with his mother (John 19:27).
+The fact that Jesus didn’t give such a command is confirmation that Jesus and Mary Magdalene were not married.

 Whenever the New Testament gospels refer to Jesus’ natural relatives, they speak only of his father, mother, and siblings, but never of a wife.
 In light of the coming of God’s kingdom, and in light of Jesus’ commitment to usher His kingdom, He chose to stay single so that nothing would interfere with His main ministry and work.
 It was not strange for certain religious figures to remain single in the Jewish traditions.
 Two famous Jewish writers from the first-century A.D., Philo and Josephus, mention that the Essenes, a group of apocalyptic Jews, who eagerly awaited God’s intervention in history, did not marry by choice.